cedexis/RadarKit/README.md

                                           protocol:@"http"
 ];
 ```
-If you'd like to execute code when the background task is finished, you can use:
+If you'd like to execute code when the Radar session is finished, you can use:

 ```Objective-C
 [radar runInBackgroundWithCompletionHandler:^(NSError *error) {